forgedway/it-notes/technologies/unicode.md

 symbols and precomposed characters.
 - To check if Unicode strings are visually similar the standard provides `confusables.txt` and `confusablesSummary.txt`
-- The coded character set can be seen by [gucharmap](https://en.wikipedia.org/wiki/GNOME_Character_Map) application.
+- The coded character set can be seen by the [gucharmap](https://en.wikipedia.org/wiki/GNOME_Character_Map) application.
 - To convert or normalize Unicode strings in bash `uconv` utility might be used.